-In this context, the Audit Committee has met with management and Deloitte to review and discuss the Company's audited financial statements and the assessment of the Company's internal control over financial reporting.
+internal control over financial reporting.
 The Audit Committee discussed with management and Deloitte the critical accounting policies applied by UPS in the preparation of its financial statements.
-The Audit Committee discussed by applicable requirements of the Public Company Accounting Oversight Board, and had the opportunity to ask Deloitte questions relating to such matters.
+The Audit Committee discussed with Deloitte the matters required to be discussed by applicable requirements of the Public Company Accounting Oversight Board, and had the opportunity to ask Deloitte questions relating to such matters.
 The discussions included the quality, and not just the acceptability, of the accounting principles utilized, the reasonableness of significant accounting judgments, and the clarity of disclosures in the financial statements.

 The Audit Committee discussed with Deloitte the overall scope and plans for their audit, and also reviewed UPS's internal audit plan.
 The Audit Committee met with Deloitte and UPS's internal auditors, in each case, with and without other members of management present, to discuss the results of their respective examinations, the evaluations of the Company's internal control and the overall quality and integrity of the Company's financial reporting.
 Additionally, the Audit Committee reviewed the performance, responsibilities, budget and staffing of UPS's internal auditors.
 The Audit Committee met with members of management to discuss the Company's legal and ethical compliance programs.
-The Audit Committee also oversaw compliance with and procedures for UPS's receipt, retention and the retartent of complaints regarding accounting, internal accounting controls, auditing and other federal securities law matters, including confidential and anonymous submissions of these complaints.
+The Audit Committee also oversaw compliance with and procedures for UPS's receipt, retention and treatment of complaints regarding accounting, internal accounting controls, auditing and other federal securities law matters, including confidential and anonymous submissions of these complaints.

-Deloitte has provided the Audit Committee with the written disclosures and the letter required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent registered public accountants' communications with the Audit Committee concerning independence, and the Audit

-Committee has discussed with Deloitte that firm's independence.
+Deloitte has provided the Audit Committee with the written disclosures and the letter required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent registered public accountants' communications with the Audit Committee concerning independence, and the Audit Committee has discussed with Deloitte that firm's independence.
 The Audit Committee reviewed and pre-approved all fees paid to Deloitte.
 These fees are described in the next section of this proxy statement.
 The Audit Committee is responsible for overseeing the fee negotiations associated with the Deloitte audit engagement and also approved the terms of the audit engagement letter.
 The Audit Committee also considered whether Deloitte's provision of non-audit services to UPS was compatible with the independence of the independent registered public accountants.
 The Audit Committee has established a policy requiring the pre-approval of all audit and non-audit services provided to UPS by Deloitte.